Links on Android Authority may earn us a commission. Learn more.

 Competition and alternatives

-As far as devices that start as a smartphone and then open up into a tablet, there wasn’t much competition out there against the Samsung Galaxy Z Fold 2 at first.
-There’s the slick Huawei Mate X2 but it’s only available in certain places and doesn’t come with Google apps.
+As far as devices that start as smartphones and then open up into tablets, there wasn’t much competition out there against the Samsung Galaxy Z Fold 2 at first.
+There’s the slick Huawei Mate X2, but it’s only available in certain places and doesn’t come with Google apps.
 It’s just not a viable alternative.
 The same goes for the Mi Mix Fold, which offers a similar form factor but is limited to China.